We love collaborating with artists and organizations as well as creating opportunities for artists to work.

 WORST DATE EVER!

 So many of us have been on some terrible, no good, very bad dates and it was time to tell the tale!
-Tianna took the funniest, most cringe-worthy stories and gave them new life on stage, either by attempting to retell it in its entirety, using bits and pieces or re-imagining it.
+Tianna took the funniest, most cringe-worthy stories and gave them new life on stage, either by attempting to retell it in its entirety, using bits and pieces, or re-imagining it.
 The show was on Valentine's Day weekend.
 It was hilarious.
 Created from actual submissions, the audience was treated to seeing some of the most outrageous dates you've ever seen.
-Check out the trailer below and stay tuned for next's years edition.

 In November 2016 Charmagne performed "A Tribute to Whitney Houston" show that celebrated the legendary diva's top hits and enduring influence in the music industry at the famed Infinity Music Hall.
 Proceeds were to benefit the CT Humane Society.